 To track viewer positions, a Microsoft Kinect camera is mounted directly above the screen.
 The depth camera is ideal as it provides both viewer height and distance.
-The Kinect device does have some built-in latency around 100 ms. To get a more robust position, we track both the body's center of mass and facial features with Kinect API.
+The Kinect device does have some built-in latency around 100 ms. To get a more robust position, we track both the body's center of mass as facial features with Kinect API.
 We implement an additional Kalman filter to further smooth the positional data and estimate tracking confidence.
-The output of the Kinect tracker along with the corresponding interpolated viewer heights can be seen in Video 3.
-The current Kinect API is limited to tracking six active users.
-However, our interpolation method would easily work with other 3-D tracking methods.
+The output of the Kinect tracker along with corresponding interpolated viewer heights can be seen in Video 2.
+The current Kinect API is limited to tracking 6 active users.
+However, our interpolation method would easily work with other 3D tracking methods.

-Fig. 3 (a) Photograph of our rear-mounted projector array setup. (b) Photograph of the calibration setup for front-mounted projector array.
+Figure 3. (left) Photograph of our rear-mounted projector array setup. (right) Photograph of the calibration setup for front-mounted projector array.
 To compute relative projector alignment, we sequentially correspond a virtual AR marker generated by each projector with a printed AR marker.